ioos/sanctuarywatch/docs/training_images/infographiq_chapter_3_image_creation.md

 ### 3.1.1 Layer organization

 1. **mobile**:
      This layer is optional.
-However, when viewing the same webpage on your desktop (or laptop) computer compared to a mobile device, you may have noticed that the area and orentation of the screen shifts from landscape (like your TV) to portrait (like your mobile device).
+However, when viewing the same webpage on your desktop (or laptop) computer compared to a mobile device, you may have noticed that the area and orientation of the screen shifts from landscape (like your TV) to portrait (like your mobile device).
 This shift causes the elements and items on web pages to be displayed very differently.
-When creating a vector for Infographiq, it is good practice to account for the change of display because society ubiquitously uses both device types when surfing the waves of information on the world wide web.
+When creating a vector for JAI Vectors, it is good practice to account for the change of display because society ubiquitously uses both device types when surfing the waves of information on the world wide web.

      We will put a pin in this section for the time being and revisit at the end of this section because we will need to use some layers from "3. icons" to complete it correctly.

 2. **text**:

     This layer is optional and, if present, must be called lower case “text”.
-It contains additional explanatory text and graphics for the image that the Infographiq Javascript can toggle on and off.
-To see this in action, click the “Text in image” button in the upper right of our [Infographiq example](https://marinebon.org/infographiqJS/infographiq_example/infographic.html).
+It contains additional explanatory text and graphics for the image that the JAI Vector can toggle on and off.
+To see this in action, click the “Text in image” button in the upper right of our [JAI Vectors example](https://marinebon.github.io/infographiqJS/demo.html).

-     - **When creting text, be sure to use a [web-safe font](https://www.w3schools.com/cssref/css_websafe_fonts.php) to ensure that your text displays correctly in a web browser.**
+     - **When creating text, be sure to use a [web-safe font](https://www.w3schools.com/cssref/css_websafe_fonts.php) to ensure that your text displays correctly in a web browser.**

     In the Layers panel, after we click ">" to expand the "text" layer, we can see that this layer contains several elements denoted by <Group>: